The Life and Death of Rasputin

 Rasputin's Strange Powers

-Grigori Effimovich better known by his infamous alias Rasputin, would rise from the life of a peasant to the highest circles of Russian aristocracy.
+Grigori Effimovich, better known by his infamous alias Rasputin, would rise from the life of a peasant and reach to the highest circles of Russian aristocracy.
 His story is one of the most extraordinary chapters in Russian history.
-Rasputin later known as the "Mad Monk" the man who would turn the world upside down for the Romanov dynasty.
-The Romanov's empire was so massive that as night fell along its western borders day was already breaking on its far eastern border along the Pacific Ocean.
+Rasputin would become known as the "Mad Monk," the man who would turn the world upside down for the great Romanov dynasty.
+The Romanov's empire was so massive, that as night fell along its western borders the sun was already breaking on its far eastern border along the Pacific Ocean.
 The sun would literally never set on the Romanov empire.
 Under the Romanov's the Russian people would forge the world's largest contiguous empire, over 1.06 million square miles.
-With one-sixth of the earth's landmass would fall under their control the Romanov empire was truly one of the greatest in human history.
-The name Rasputin timelessly flows through the Russian landscape much like the Volga River, Europe's largest river, which is regarded as the national river of Russia.
+With one-sixth of the earth's landmass under their control the Romanov empire was truly one of the greatest in human history.
+The name Rasputin still timelessly flows through the Russian landscape much like the Volga River, Europe's largest river, which is regarded as the national river of Russia.
 The river has a symbolic meaning to the Russian people often referred to as the Mother Volga in Russian literature and folklore.

 Rasputin in 1914